EzraRajendran/codsoft/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code.
 Please refer to the license file for more details.

----

-Feel free to customize this README session to provide specific information about your chatbot project.
-Include details about the project's purpose, usage, and how others can contribute.